Comprehensive Guide to Crossover Joints in Oil & Gas

 5. Surface treatment: Whole phosphating, or inside phosphating and outside coating

 Crossover joints are used to connect two pipes or tools with different thread types or sizes, acting as adapters to ensure compatibility between dissimilar connections.
-Subs, on the other hand, have matching threads on both ends and serve to add specific functions—such as valves, sensors, or length adjustments—to the drill string.
+Pup Joint, on the other hand, have matching threads on both ends and serve to add specific functions—such as valves, sensors, or length adjustments—to the drill string.
 Simply put, use crossover joints to bridge thread mismatches, and use subs to add features or extend the drill string length.

 We use cookies to offer a better browsing experience, analyze site traffic, and personalize content.
 By using this site, you agree to our use of cookies.